 - Recap top news at the end of a week

 - Share some links that I’ve included in tweets

 This practice enables you to share quite a bit of information in one post.
 It enables you to provide more in-depth content and therefore more value to your readers.
 Also, with regard to sharing tweet content, it enables you to capture information in one spot.
-Tweets are fleeting: there one minute and gone the next.
+Tweets are fleeting: they are there one minute and gone the next.
 Hashtags help retain them somewhat.
 Adding top items you’ve tweeted to a Facebook post provides a long-lasting reference post.
 Once you’ve created one of these content-rich Facebook posts, you can embed them or share link to the post itself.

 For an example, keep reading to see the post I’ve embedded.
 It includes a list of tips 1-6, with one tip listed per comment for the post.
 You have to go to the Facebook page to see the tips in the comments.
 That’s another reason to embed Facebook posts: provide exposure for your Facebook page.

 You can embed individual Facebook posts into a blog.
 This is different than embedding the entire feed where you see all the posts.
 When you use this option, the status item displays, but not the comments.
 There is a link to the status item, though.

 - On the status item you want to embed, click the date right beneath the name of your page.
 The status item opens in a separate window and a long URL displays with many numbers.